MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-subscription.md

     > ![Screenshot of the new settings dropdown.](media/outbound-subscription-dropdown.png "Screenshot of the new settings dropdown")

 1. Fill out the following settings in the "Quick Create: Compliance" pane:
-    1. **Name**: Select a meaningful name that is easy to identify for users creating emails.
+    1. **Name**: Select a meaningful name that's easy to identify for users creating emails.
     1. **Company address**: The address that is used in the email footer.
     1. **Select a subscription center**: Select the subscription center you set up in outbound marketing.
     1. **Existing consent: (Optional)** Select an existing compliance profile from which you would like to share consent with this profile.
 If there's already a compliance profile (for example, preference center or preference page) that captures consent for the same line of business as the subscription center you're setting up, we recommend that you select that compliance profile.
 Sharing existing consent causes two compliance profiles to share the same commercial and transactional consent purposes, linking consent captured between the two profiles.